Check this out:

 The dam at Town Lake was replaced in 2014.
 The lake level should remain stable, and the fishing dock is back in place and available for use.
 The outlet at Cape Meares Lake was undermined during a storm event last winter.
 Repairs may take place this summer, but angling activities should not be affected.

 Yachats River (located in the town of Yachats) is a productive winter steelhead river with access to public properties from a county road bordering the stream.
 It offers good catch-and-release opportunities for wild steelhead from the forks down to tide water.
 There are occasional stray hatchery winter steelhead caught in the Yachats.

 -Photo by Mike Coburn-

 TROUT: Resident cutthroat trout fishing should be good in late May and June, and fair numbers of sea-run cutthroat trout are expected from July through September in the tidewater to lower river reaches.

 FALL CHINOOK & COHO: Fall Chinook fishing in the bay to upper tide water is expected to be fair from early September through October.
 Chinook returns are forecasted to be around average.
-Deadline and bag limit adjustments for salmon fishing may again be imposed for 2014.
 Anglers are encouraged to check on temporary rules prior to fishing during the fall salmon season.
 A limited wild coho salmon fishery is also a possibility for this fall in the Yaquina with approval expected around late July.